 In addition to the other information set forth in this Quarterly Report, you should carefully consider the factors discussed in Part I, "Item 1A.
 Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended September 30, 2022, which could materially affect our business, financial condition or future results of operations.
-The risks described in our Annual Report on Form 10-K for the fiscal year ended September 30, 2022 are not the only risks facing our Company.
+The risks described below and in our Annual Report on Form 10-K for the fiscal year ended September 30, 2022 are not the only risks facing our Company.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition and/or operating results.
-There are no material changes to the risk factors described in our Annual Report on Form 10-K for the fiscal year ended September 30, 2022.
+There are no material changes to the risk factors described in our Annual Report on Form 10-K for the fiscal year ended September 30, 2022, other than the risks described below.